tyhon/Calculator/README.md

 # Calculator

-I wtire the program in Java for using Swing to make a calculator
+I wtire the program in Java using Swing to make a calculator